SINTEF/oteapi-pipelines/README.md

 Currently its working on the dlite branch : https://github.com/EMMC-ASBL/oteapi-dlite/tree/remove-session

 ### How to execute?

-docker-compose up --build -d
+Provide the correct location of oteapi-dlite in the volumes. docker-compose up --build -d

 install and run Jupyter lab